MarJC5/so_long/README.md

 ```

 ## Bonus part
+- There’s some enemy animation.
 - There’s some sprite animation.
+- The player can kill enemy by pressing `P`.
 - Movement count is directly displayed on the screen instead of shell output.

 <p align="center">